 What makes something a luxury item?
 Premium quality comes to mind first, but luxury can be a state of mind, too—an experience.
 Then there’s demand, from those who are willing to pay a premium for higher quality.

 The demand for a luxury good increases proportionally more as income rises.
 Whereas with a “necessity good,” demand increases proportionally less than income.
-The lines that separate a luxury item from the mainstream “necessities” are continually blurring, though, causing a shift in the marketing of luxury goods.
+The lines that separate a luxury item from the mainstream “necessities” are continually blurring, though, causing a shift in luxury marketing strategies.